magnusdv/paramlink2/README.md

 linkage analysis, and includes a detailed worked example using **paramlink2**.

-As hinted to by the package name, **paramlink2** is a re-instalment of [paramlink](https://CRAN.R-project.org/package=paramlink), which is no longer actively developed.
+As hinted to by the package name, **paramlink2** is a reinstalment of [paramlink](https://CRAN.R-project.org/package=paramlink), which is no longer actively developed.
 The two version are not compatible, and all new users are recommended to use **paramlink2**.